 If you can typically clock a cruise-y 9-minute mile but you’re suddenly slogging at an 11-minute pace, or lifting 60 percent of your workload capacity feels like trying to hoist a car, that’s your body throwing up a white flag.

-It’s not that your muscles weakened overnight (the horror!), but that your central nervous system, the processing center of the body that controls responses, receiving and sending messages from other parts of the body, is overloaded, says Watkins.
-“If your nervous system simply hasn’t recovered from the stressors it experienced the day before, your brain can’t send messages to your muscles as quickly as it normally would, and that can cause a lag in speed or reps to feel a little heavier.”
+It’s not that your muscles weakened overnight (the horror!).
+It’s that your central nervous system — the processing center that controls responses, receiving and sending messages from other parts of the body — is overloaded, says Watkins.
+“If your nervous system simply hasn’t recovered from the stressors it experienced the day before, your brain can’t send messages to your muscles as quickly as it normally would, and that can cause a lag in speed or reps to feel a little heavier."

 3. You’re having trouble sleeping.

 “Overtraining can put your mind and body on high alert and in a constant state of restlessness,” says Penhollow.
 And it sets you up for difficulties falling asleep, restlessness during sleep, and less sleep overall, a report in Frontiers in Physiology indicates.

 Considering that sleep may actually be the single most important factor in exercise recovery, according to a review published in the International Journal of Sports Medicine, prioritizing it over your seventh workout of the week is actually more likely to help you progress in the long run.